heatherbooker/blog/README.md

 - change 'new' script to not add date to filename??
 - add archives page
 - add pagination
-- link from old urls to new ones
+- make post urls be better (remove dates? at least don't have dates have slashes, that implies ability to see all of 2020/, but 2020- is better)
 - redirect from adventures-with-mozilla-con't to url without apostrophe
 - fix cartoon of my face in sidebar
 - make tags page prettier